-DSIT and Perspective Economics use Glass.ai to Research the Managed Service Provider (MSP) Market in the UK.
+DSIT and Perspective Economics use Glass.AI to Research the Managed Service Provider (MSP) Market in the UK.

 A recent study commissioned by the UK’s Department for Science, Innovation and Technology (DSIT) and produced by Perspective Economics revealed that there are 11,492 active Managed Service Providers (MSPs) in the UK.
 To identify the potential providers, and understand the range of the services provided, the Government used our AI capability that deep reads the web.